Performing File-Level Restore

 - [This step applies only if you perform restore to the original location] Installs the Veeam restore tool to the source EC2 instance.

-The File Level Recovery for Veeam Backup browser displays the file system tree of the backed-up EC2 instance.
+The file-level recovery browser displays the file system tree of the backed-up EC2 instance.
 In the browser, you select the necessary files and folders to restore.

 - Saves the selected files and folders to the local machine or restores them to the source EC2 instance if the Additional restore mode is enabled.